gzweigle/open-hybrid-piano/HELP.md

 Also, check if a problem is covered in the [Issues](https://github.com/gzweigle/DIY-Grand-Digital-Piano/issues).
 Open a new issue for problems that could be bugs or a circuit board schematic error.

-There are a couple of piano forums and also the [PJRC Teensy Forum](https://forum.pjrc.com/) that could be good sources for information and questions.
+There are a couple of piano forums and also the https://forum.pjrc.com/ that could be good sources for information and questions.

 If hand-soldering the boards, a great approach is to get things working in stages.
 Building an entire piano to completion and then powering up everything together for the first time can make finding small problems very difficult.
 The incremental approach is covered in some of the build instructions and videos.